Have you ever wondered why the European Union’s audiovisual identity has no audio? I have.

 The Europe Song – a case study

 I’ve been experimenting with audio communications using music from The Europe Song.
-I’d designed the song as an integrated 3-part “audio pool” of melodies, rhythms and textures that can be embedded into just about any EU communication.
+I’d designed the song as an integrated 3-part “audio pool” of melodies, rhythms and textures that can be embedded into any EU communication product.
 (The music is free to use for non-commercial purposes.
 Contact me for the 60 audio stems).

 Here are some of the early experiments.
 I’ll add more soon.